Nexmo API provides various means of Authentication depending on what product you are using.

 JSON Web Tokens (JWT) are a compact, URL-safe means of representing claims to be transferred between two parties.

-JWTs are supported by the Voice API as a means of authenticating your requests.
+JWTs are used by the Voice API to authenticate your requests.
 The Nexmo libraries and CLI handle JWT generation using a unique Nexmo Voice Application ID and a Private Key.

 Values for the Header are: